PlanterApp/planter_blog/content/posts/spring-planting/index.md

 ![Young spinach plants in the garden](young-spinach.jpg)

 Once you’ve identified plants that can handle the cold, you’ll need to sort out whether to seed them directly outside or to transplant them.
-Some plants do best being seeded directly outdoors, where others can be started indoors (or purchased from a garden center) and transplanted - you can find this information in the [growing calendar](https://info.planter.garden/plant-information/how-to-grow/#growing-calendar) in [Planter](https://planter.garden/).
+Some plants do best being seeded directly outdoors, where others can be started indoors (or purchased from a garden center) and transplanted- you can find this information in the [growing calendar](https://info.planter.garden/plant-information/how-to-grow/#growing-calendar) in [Planter](https://planter.garden/).
 For direct-seeded crops, it’s a good idea to research the minimum soil temperatures for the seeds to germinate, then use a [soil thermometer](https://www.amazon.com/s?k=soil+thermometer) to check that the ground is warm enough.

 ![A hand sowing seeds in a row in the soil](sowing-seeds.jpg)